Find out about types of anchor, rules and regulations and how to safely use an anchor.

 - Place your hand on the cable and feel for any signs of the anchor bouncing along the bottom.

-- If the anchor is dragging and you have enough room, try paying out more cable.
-In most cases, decreasing the angle between the anchor and the boat (for example: letting out more line) will be all that is required to get the anchor to bite.
+- If the anchor is dragging and you have enough room, try letting out more cable.
+In most cases, letting out more line will help the anchor to dig in.

 Retrieving the anchor

-Don't overt exert yourself by pulling the boat up to the anchor: let the motor do the job while you, or your winch, retrieve the cable.
-You may need to indicate to the driver which way to steer.
+Don't over exert yourself by pulling the boat up to the anchor: let the motor do the job while you, or your winch, retrieve the cable.

 If the anchor will not break out, slacken the cable, back off, and approach the anchor from different directions.

-- Ready to run at any time and not coiled, make sure that when the anchor is dropped it will be taking rope from the top of the coil, avoiding kinks and tangles.
+- Ready to run at any time, make sure that when the anchor is dropped it will be taking rope from the top of the coil, avoiding kinks and tangles.

-- Coiled clockwise into the cable well or the dedicated box, ready for instant use without kinks.
+- Coiled clockwise into the cable well or the dedicated box, ready for use.

 Rules and regulations

-Anchoring is prohibited in any channel, fairway, passage or leading lines unless you are in distress or obtain the permission of the Department of Transport.
+- any channel, fairway, passage or leading lines unless you are in distress or obtain the permission from the Department of Transport.

 Ports have individual rules for small craft using their waters.
-The overwhelming intent is to avoid any conflict with large commercial vessels, so ensure that you do not anchor anywhere near where these vessels pass.
+In general, avoid anchoring near any large commercial vessels or where they pass.